XeroAPI/node-oauth2-example/readme.md

 * retrieve a user authorized API access token,
 * retrieve an ID token with the user's identity details
 * fetch the Xero Organisations which the user authorized access to
-* make a request to the Xero API using an Organisation ID as the tenantId required in the header for API calls made with OAuth 2 tokens,
+* make a request to the Xero API using an Organisation ID as the tenantId required in the header for API calls made with OAuth 2 tokens
 * use the refresh token to collect a new active access token from the API.

 ## Setup